Skip to main content

 Create Subtasks

-GenerativeAgent is more efficient with cohesive and direct taks.
+Some tasks are larger and more complex than others.
+GenerativeAgent is more efficient with cohesive and direct tasks.
 A good practice for complex tasks is to divide them into subtasks.
+For example, to process a refund for a customer, GenerativeAgent might need to:

 • Confirm the customer’s status